Iberian Romance languages: Statuses

-Additionally, the Asturian (dialect of Asturleonese), although not an official language, is recognised by the autonomous community of Asturias.
-It is one of the Asturleonese dialects with Mirandese, which in Portugal holds an official status as a minority language.
+Additionally, Asturian (dialect of Asturleonese), although not an official language, is recognised by the autonomous community of Asturias.
+It is one of the Asturleonese dialects along with Mirandese, which in Portugal holds an official status as a minority language.

 Family tree

 The Iberian Romance languages are a conventional group of Romance languages.
 Many authors use the term in a geographical sense although they are not necessarily a phylogenetic group (the languages grouped as Iberian Romance may not all directly descend from a common ancestor).
 Phylogenetically, there is disagreement about what languages should be considered within the Iberian Romance group; for example, some authors consider that East Iberian, also called Occitano-Romance, could be more closely related to languages of northern Italy (or also Franco-Provençal, the langues d'oïl and Rhaeto-Romance).
 A common conventional geographical grouping is the following: